eepjr24/ImportHS6e/README.md

 6. Switch to the Chat window and paste in !ImportHS6e --debug (or you can shorten it to !i6e --debug)
 7. Open the character sheet (if you closed it)
 8. Click Edit on the character sheet then Save Changes.

+Notes on design in Hero Designer:
+1. Avoid use of double quotes and other special characters, sometimes these will cause JSON parsing errors.
+2. When designing compound powers, each power will be a separate line on the character sheet.
+Make sure to name each power if you want them to be named on the character sheet.
+3. When naming powers keep in mind that at max display width you will only see ~25 characters and at normal display width around 18.
+4. You will need a version of Hero Designer that is later that January 2018 for this import to work.
+I don't have the exact date, but if you narrow it down let me know and I will add notes here.